 The Company consolidates a VIE if it is determined to be the primary beneficiary of the VIE.
 The primary beneficiary has both the power to direct the activities of the VIE that most significantly impact the entity’s economic performance and the obligation to absorb losses or the right to receive benefits from the VIE that could potentially be significant to the VIE.

-Based on the Company’s evaluation of Perma-Fix ERRG and related agreements with Perma-Fix ERRG, the Company determined that Perma-Fix ERRG is a VIE in which we are the primary beneficiary.
-At June 30, 2020, Perma-Fix ERRG had total assets of $2,523,000 and total liabilities of $2,523,000 which are all recorded as current.
+Based on the Company’s evaluation of Perma-Fix ERRG and related agreements with Perma-Fix ERRG, the Company determined that Perma-Fix ERRG continues to be a VIE in which the Company is the primary beneficiary.
+At September 30, 2021, Perma-Fix ERRG had total assets of $2,535,000 and total liabilities of $2,535,000 which are all recorded as current.